 Cherry blossoms in Kakunodate

-162 trees are national natural monuments
+162 trees are designated as national natural monuments.

 Past flowering information